Busetsu Castle

 The amount of earthworks and the quality of the early 16th century manual labor is amazing.
 Having large numbers of baileys carved into the hillside means lots of kirigishi, artificially created cliffs and steep slopes.
 A large Karabori, dry moat, winds its way through the site, linked to smaller dry moats carved into the hill itself.
 These remain in form from over 500 years ago!
 The site of the monomidai tower and noroshi smoke signal tower above the Honmaru now houses a small shrine.
 The Honmaru bailey is vacant, but is used as the shrine’s carpark.
 The Ninomaru bailey is also vacant, but the San-no-maru is now a vegetable garden.
 One of the larger baileys has long been used as graveyard, another as a gate-ball field.
 Others are gardens and even private housing on the castle site.
 Most are now overgrown with trees and bamboo.

-The site hasn’t been maintained very well, and although a road has been built leading to the Honmaru, although it does not follow the original path in and out of the castle.
+The site hasn’t been maintained very well, and although a road has been built leading to the Honmaru, it does not follow the original path in and out of the castle.
 It is thought the original route led from the Jokamachi, castle town below, to the lower corner of the San-no-maru bailey.

 The castle has not yet undergone any research excavations, and one of the reasons is because it is dubious much would be revealed.
 The Honmaru and Ninomaru are now vacant, but during WWII were used as potato growing fields, which appears to have been the reason for the important soseki building foundation base stones having been dug up and removed.
 I discovered piles of large stones, which appear to be both soseki foundation stones and possibly roof weighting stones in the Ni-no-maru bailey.
 On March 30, 1984, the ruins of Busetsu Castle were designated as a Toyota City (former Inabu Town) Historic Site, along with nearby Busetsu Kojo.